Mr-Anyone/vcc-compiler-collection/README.md

 - [ ] The C FFI problem with SDL
 - [ ] Add the following operations and, and or.
 - [ ] The Heap allocation problem with ASTBase and Type
+- [ ] CallExpr error with no matching function
+- [ ] undefined variable better message
+- [ ] Posfix Expression validity with existence of member

 # Example Code
 ```